Menlo Park, California: Top employers

 In 2012, Meta (then known as Facebook) announced it would be Menlo Park's biggest employer, with 6,600 employees.
-According to the city's 2021 Comprehensive Annual Financial Report, the city's top employers were:
+According to the city's 2024 annual comprehensive financial report, the city's top employers were:

 Transportation

-El Camino Real runs as the "Main Street" within Menlo Park, running concurrently with California State Route 82.
+Santa Cruz Avenue is the main street in Menlo Park; it terminates at El Camino Real which runs concurrently with California State Route 82.
 The city is also the western end of the Dumbarton Bridge, which connects Menlo Park with the East Bay city of Fremont; the Menlo Park end is located immediately adjacent to Meta Platforms' headquarters.
 The city is flanked by U.S. Route 101 on its eastern end and by Interstate 280 on its western end.

-Menlo Park's transit is primarily served by its eponymous train station, served by Caltrain. samTrans is the primary provider of bus transport throughout the city.
+Menlo Park's transit is primarily served by Menlo Park station, served by Caltrain.
+SamTrans is the primary provider of bus transport throughout the city.
 Menlo Park's eastern ends were previously considered for a short-lived BART extension along the Bayshore Freeway.

 BART and Caltrain are also the primary transit modes for Menlo Park's connections to the San Francisco Bay Area's airports.
-Menlo Park is located about halfway between San Francisco International Airport and San Jose International Airport; the former can be accesed by using Caltrain and either BART's red line, or yellow line during 3-line service, or samTrans route 292 (both connecting to Caltrain at Millbrae station), while the latter connects to Menlo Park through Caltrain and VTA services through a transfer at Diridon station.
+Menlo Park is located about halfway between San Francisco International Airport and San Jose International Airport; the former can be accessed by using Caltrain and either BART's Red, or Yellow Line during 3-line service, or SamTrans route 292 (both connecting to Caltrain at Millbrae station), while the latter connects to Menlo Park through Caltrain and VTA services through a transfer at Diridon station.
 Drivers to and from Menlo Park can connect to both San Jose and San Francisco airports through using US 101.
-Oakland Airport is the farthest of the three major Bay Area airports from Menlo Park, with drivers having to cross the Bay through one of the three bridges across it, and transit users needing to use either the Dumbarton Express, samTrans, or Caltrain to connect to BART services.
+Oakland Airport is the farthest of the three major Bay Area airports from Menlo Park, with drivers having to cross the Bay through one of the three bridges across it, and transit users needing to use either the Dumbarton Express, SamTrans, or Caltrain to connect to BART services..